-- Project name - Total project cost (number only) - Total grant request (the grant reimburses for 10% of the first \$250,000.)
-Maximum \$25,000, minimum \$400 (number only). - Expected project start date - Must be after both you and the State of Minnesota sign the contract. - Award notification is in mid-December and contracts may be signed as early as January. - You may not order equipment until after the grant contract agreement is signed. - Expected project end date - o Contracts may last a full three years from the start date. - o You will have up to two months after your contract end date to submit for a reimbursement. - o All items and services must be paid for and installed by the end date of the contract.
+- Expected project start date - o Must be after both you and the State of Minnesota sign the contract. - Award notification is in mid-June and contracts may be signed as early as July 2024. - o You may not order equipment until after the grant contract agreement is signed. - Expected project end date - o Contracts may last a full three years from the start date. - o You will have up to two months after your contract end date to submit for a reimbursement. - All items and services must be paid for and installed by the end date of the contract.